bmwilllee/learngit/readme.txt

 git is compeletly free software distributed under the GPL. git has a mutable index called stage. git tracks changes.
-Creating a new branch is quick AND simple.
+Creating a new branch is so quick AND simple.